First and Second TLD periods

 TLD Reevaluations at an MTF (follow-up of TLD period)

-Departmental Review at Service Headquarters (PERS-835)
+Departmental Review at Service Headquarters (Pers-454)

 Member is Assignment Limited

 TLD is defined as a documented period of medically restricted duty, in consideration of a patient's illness, injury, or disease process.
 Placement of TLD is most appropriate only for Sailors whom a return to medically unrestricted duty status is anticipated.
 TLD may only be provided as the result of the actions of a Medical Evaluation Board (MEB) properly convened at a Military Treatment Facility (MTF).
 TLD is a period when the member reports to their workspace, but during the period the member is excused from the performance of certain aspects of military duties, as defined in their individual TLD write-up.
-During TLD, the member undergoes continued care, recovery, and rehabilitiation aimed at returning the member to a medically unrestricted status.
+During TLD, the member undergoes continued care, recovery, and rehabilitation aimed at returning the member to a medically unrestricted status.

-The convening Authority of a Medical Treatment Facility (MTF) has the authority to authorize up to two 6-month periods of TLD for enlisted Sailors.
-Any additional TLD MUST be submitted for approval to Navy Personnel Command (PERS-454) via Encrypted e-mail to mill_DAOPersfirstname.lastname@example.org for approval via a department review.
+The Convening Authority of a Medical Treatment Facility (MTF) has the authority to authorize up to two 6-month periods of TLD for enlisted Sailors.
+Any additional TLD MUST be submitted for approval to Navy Personnel Command (Pers-454) via Encrypted e-mail to mill_DAOPersemail@example.com for approval via a department review.